 A data filter is one type of dashboard filter.
 You can use data filters to restrict your query results to specific attribute values.
 For example you can add a data filter for the attribute Channel, then select Chat to only view results from the Chat channel.

-See Creating a new Zendesk Support connection for more information.
+See Importing your Zendesk data into Explore for more information.

 Datatips or tooltips can be added to your query to show any additional information about your results.
 Datatips appear in a text box whenever a viewer hovers over a data point.
 You can enter custom information for the datatip to display or add a metric as a datatip to show a metric's results only in the text box. .